marjoleinF/pre/README.md

 pre: an R package for deriving prediction rule ensembles
 ========================================================

-**pre** is an **R** package for deriving prediction rule ensembles for binary, multinomial, (multivariate) continuous, count and survival outcome variables.
+**pre** is an **R** package for deriving prediction rule ensembles for binary, multinomial, (multivariate) continuous, count and survival responses.
 Input variables may be numeric, ordinal and categorical.
 An extensive description of the implementation and functionality is provided in Fokkema (2017).
 The package largely implements the algorithm for deriving prediction rule ensembles as described in Friedman & Popescu (2008), with several adjustments:

-1. The package is completely R based, allowing users better access to the results and more control over the parameters used for generating the prediction rule ensemble.
+1. The package is completely **R** based, allowing users better access to the results and more control over the parameters used for generating the prediction rule ensemble.
 2. The unbiased tree induction algorithms of Hothorn, Hornik, & Zeileis (2006) is used for deriving prediction rules, by default.
 Alternatively, the (g)lmtree algorithm of Zeileis, Hothorn, & Hornik (2008) can be employed, or the classification and regression tree (CART) algorithm of Breiman, Friedman, Olshen, & Stone (1984).
 3. The package supports a wider range of response variable types.
-4. The package allows for plotting the final rule ensemble as a collection of simple decision trees.
-5. The initial ensembles may be generated as in bagging, boosting and/or random forests.
+4. The initial ensembles may be generated as in bagging, boosting and/or random forests.
-6. Hinge functions of predictor variables may be included as baselearners, like in the multivariate adaptive regression splines method of Friedman (1991), using function `gpe()`.
+5. Hinge functions of predictor variables may be included as baselearners, as in the multivariate adaptive regression splines method of Friedman (1991), using function `gpe()`.

 Note that **pre** is under development, and much work still needs to be done.
 Below, a short introductory example is provided.
 Fokkema (2017) provides an extensive description of the fitting procedures implemented in function `pre()` and example analyses with more extensive explanations.